vanallenlab/retained-intron-neoantigen-pipeline/README.md

 # retained-intron-neoantigen-pipeline

-This pipeline calls RNA-based neoantigens from intron retention events derived from RNA-Seq data.
+This pipeline calls RNA-based neoantigens from intron retention events derived from RNA-Seq data and identified through the KMA package (see run instructions below for further detail on this).

 To run:
 - Download NetMHCPan-3.0 (http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?netMHCpan) and change paths in runNetMHCpan.py file (line 62).